-Regional Community Executive, Adam Ferguson, supports the fundraising team with different community events that go on throughout the year in the North, including open days, racing staff boxing and racing staff week, as well as individual fundraising.
+Regional Community Executive, Adam Ferguson (pictured at Malton Open Day), supports the fundraising team with different community events that go on throughout the year in the North, including open days, racing staff boxing and racing staff week, as well as individual fundraising.
 He also organises community activities for both working and retired beneficiaries including coffee mornings, rounders, quiz nights, golf days and football tournaments - anything that brings the community together to prevent loneliness and isolation.

 Adam tells us more about the community initiatives taking place through COVID-19.

 We had lots of events planned for retired staff including an outing to Thirsk races at the end of April and to the racing museum in the summer, which have had to be cancelled and which would have been nice days out for both Malton and Middleham beneficiaries.
 We’ve had to go back to the drawing board to see what we can do differently whilst building a sense of community and including as many people as possible.

 So we have focused on what we can do to prevent loneliness and social isolation.
 A lot of our retired beneficiaries either live at home by themselves or with a partner or close friends; we have made sure we reach out to all of them and everybody who’s on our beneficiary list over the age of 60 has received a call from one of the welfare teams just to check in, make sure they are all ok and see if there is anything we can do to support them.
 We have created regional databases full of different community initiatives, available in different areas of the country and our welfare teams are busy linking people in to what's going on.